-Located to the south of Breckenridge in Park County, the Platte River is world famouse for it’s fly fishing potential.
-With easy year round access the Platte River is an easy destination for a nice winter day!
+Located south of Breckenridge in Park County, the South Platte River is world famous for its fly-fishing potential.
+With year-round fishing access the South Platte River is an ideal fishing destination.

 The Middle Fork of the South Platte is one of the most productive and accessible rivers we fish.
 In the small stream below Montgomery Reservoir, within Alma State Wildlife Area (SWA), you can catch brookies on dry flies until your heart is content.